Krishnayash955/GitHub-Practice-YashasviKrishna/README.md

-# gitExercise-devops
+# gitpractice
-Hi i am Krishna
+This is the assignment practice